Leblon Cachaça

-Leblon Cachaça is a premium artisanal brand of the spirit cachaça produced at the Destilaria Maison Leblon in Minas Gerais, Brazil.
+Leblon Cachaça is a premium artisanal brand of the spirit cachaça produced at the Destilaria Maison Leblon in Patos de Minas, Minas Gerais, Brazil.
 Cachaça is the key ingredient to the caipirinha, Brazil's national cocktail.

 History

 Leblon was first introduced to the US and Brazil in September 2005 and was subsequently introduced to markets in Europe in 2006.
 Currently Leblon is available in Brazil, the United States, Canada, Europe, and a few markets in Asia.

 The company has seen steady growth since 2005.

 Awards

 Leblon Cachaça was a Gold Medal Award Winner at the 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, and 2014 San Francisco World Spirits Competition, a nine-consecutive-year run, which is a first for any cachaça.
 (In 2007, 2010, 2011, 2012, & 2013 Leblon was awarded the Double Gold Medal for Best Cachaça.)
 It was also the Best in Class Winner at the 2007 International Tasting Competition in London and was awarded the 2010 Rising Star Growth Brand Award.
 It also won Sounds and Colours' favourite cachaça in their Caipirinha Challenge in 2011.